Frenectomy in Milpitas

 What to Expect During a Frenectomy

-Our caring team ensures every frenectomy is gentle, precise, and comfortable for your child.
+Our caring team ensures every frenectomy for kids is gentle, precise, and comfortable for your child.

 Black curved arrow pointing right